fairdirect/foodrescue-app/README.md

         * **If you use another desktop environment:** Change the icon theme in the ways your desktop environment wants it to be done.
 Qt applications should pick up this change.
         * **If nothing else works:** Install the Qt5 Configuration Tool (`sudo apt install qt5ct`) and in tab "Icon Theme" select "Breeze".

-9. **Install the database.** Since we installed the food rescue database in the desktop development setup already, we only have to symlink it now into the `src/android/assets/` directory.
+10. **Install the database.** Since we installed the food rescue database in the desktop development setup already, we only have to symlink it now into the `src/android/assets/` directory.
 That will cause it to be included as a file when `make create-apk` creates the Android APK package later.
 And we'll not have yet another version of the database to keep up to date.

     ```
+    mkdir src/android/assets/
-    ln -s /path/to/your/foodrescue-content.sqlite3 src/android/assets/
+    ln -s /usr/local/foodrescue/foodrescue-content.sqlite3 src/android/assets/
     ```

+    TODO: Include the directory `src/android/assets/` into the repo, then remove the step above to create it.

-10. **Adapt the makefile.** Due to open issues with the build process, right now you have to adapt `src/CMakeLists.txt` to your system as follows:
+11. **Adapt the makefile.** Due to open issues with the build process, right now you have to adapt `src/CMakeLists.txt` to your system as follows:

     * In `set(foodrescue_EXTRA_LIBS …)` adapt the path to `libQt5Concurrent.so` for your system.

 ## 5.5.
 Android Build Process

 The following instructions create and install an APK package that will run successfully as an app under Android.
+The commands as shown below are for the `armeabi-v7a` Android ABI, but you can adapt them to your targeted ABI; the instructions have been tested successfully for both `armeabi-v7a` and `x86` already.

 1. **Enter into the repository directory.**